-[0016] In accordance with the presently disclosed invention there is provided a method and apparatus for prioritizing the use of multifunctional printing system's basic processing resources to allow a high priority job to gain substantially immediate access to a shared resource.
+[0016] In accordance with one preferred embodiment of the presently disclosed invention there is provided a method and apparatus for prioritizing the use of multifunctional printing system's basic processing resources to efficiently transition resources from a lower priority sub-job to a higher priority sub-job.
 In accordance with a preferred aspect of this invention, the printing system employs a controller with an improved job contention manager (JCM).

 [0017] The process comprises providing each of a plurality of basic resources of the printing system with a queue.
-One or more job services, at desired times, sends a first signal to the JCM to carry out a sub-job of a given job.
-The signal for each of the sub-jobs includes information about the respective sub-job's priority.
-Responsive to the first signal from the job service the JCM adds a corresponding basic resource sub-job to the queues of each basic resource which the sub-job will require to perform the sub-job, even if said basic resource is not ready to process the sub-job.
-The basic resources are reassigned according to the priority of the added sub-job in the queues.
-If the added sub-job is the highest priority sub-job in the queues, then responsive to the reassignment fo the basic resources, initiating the processing of the added sub-job.
+One or more job services, at desired times, sends a signal, comprising a "propose", to the JCM to carry out a sub-job of a given job.
+The propose for each of the sub-jobs includes information about the respective sub-job's priority.
+Responsive to the propose from the job service the JCM adds a corresponding basic resource sub-job to the queues of each basic resource which the sub-job will require to perform the sub-job.